Magisk-Modules-Alt-Repo/submission/README.md

 # Magisk Modules Alternative Repository Submissions
 Just like the official Magisk Modules repository, this is where you can submit your modules.

-# Differences
-* Instead of only a few moderators, the Alt-Repo has plenty of volunteers who are constantly reviewing your submissions.
-* Device-specific modules **are allowed**.
-* "Trivial" modules **are allowed**.
-This includes simple boot scripts.

 # Module Submissions
 Create an [issue](https://github.com/Magisk-Modules-Alt-Repo/submission/issues) on this repository with `[Module]` in the title and include the link to your repo in the content, then wait for a moderator to approve or deny your module.
 Once approved, a moderator will mirror your personal repo to the Alt-Repo and give you ownership of it.
 It is best to then archive your personal repo and work soley here.